 '''

+workload:

+workload_name: linux-uniform.json

 terminate_on_completion: no

 suffix_tag: null

 '''

 We'll also leave the workload mapping unchanged here, since we want to run the specified buildroot-based Linux (linux-uniform.json) on our simulated system.
-The terminate\on\completion feature is an advanced feature that you can learn more about in the Manager Configuration Files section.
+The terminate_on_completion feature is an advanced feature that you can learn more about in the Manager Configuration Files section.